hanghanghappy/cse15l-lab-reports/lab-report-3-week-6.md

 # Lab Report 3

 **The public key I made is stored on Github and my user account**
 > I have made a key for Github use and I uploaded it to Github as well.
-Here are the screenshots for where the public key is on my user account as well.
+Here are the screenshots for where the public key is on my user account and Github.
 >
 > ![Image](Photo/lab3screenshot1.png)
 >